itsnot-aduck/cpp-checklist-practice/README.md

-# cpp-checklist-practice
+# CPP Checklist Practice

 My practice based on CPP checklist by FSO.
+This somehow maybe buggy or defective.